casdoor/casdoor-website/docs/provider/oauth/linkedin.md

 :::

-After your app be verified, you can continue:
+After your app is verified, you can continue:

 ![Linkedin signin](/img/providers/OAuth/linkedinsignin.png)